coffeeringsdesign/IndependentProject3/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Please contact me at kendra@coffeeringsdesign.com if you have questions, ideas or concerns.
+Please feel free to add to my code and let me know about it!_

 ## Technologies Used